KHAAdotPK/MachineLearning/from_single_head_to_multi_head_attention_layer_chapter_2.md

 #### Update on Chapter 2: Why It’s Not Available Yet

-Hey readers, Chapter 2 on multi-head attention isn’t ready just yet, and here’s why: I’m working through some tricky details on reshaping the encoder inputs for the multi-head attention layer.
+Hey readers, Chapter 2 on multi-head attention isn’t ready just yet ~~, and here’s why: I’m working through some tricky details on reshaping the encoder inputs for the multi-head attention layer.
 My input is a row vector of shape `(3, 16)` (3 tokens, 16 features), and splitting it into multiple heads (like 8 or 6) requires careful handling to ensure the feature dimension divides evenly.
 For example, with 8 heads, each head gets a clean `(3, 2)` slice, but 6 heads causes issues since `16 / 6` isn’t an integer.
 I’m refining the logic to reshape the input properly (possibly with padding for cases like 6 heads) to make the code robust and clear.
 This is part of my larger C++ Transformer project, and I want to get it right before sharing.
-Stay tuned for the update, and thanks for following along!
+Stay tuned for the update, and thanks for following along!~~

-#### 3.2.2
+#### 3.2.2 Multi-Head Attention

 Instead of performing a single attention function with d<sub>model</sub>-dimensional keys, values and queries, we found it beneficial to linearly project the queries, keys and values $h$ times with different, learned linear projections to d<sub>k</sub>, d<sub>k</sub> and d<sub>v</sub> dimensions, respectively.
 On each of these projected versions of queries, keys and values we then perform the attention function in parallel, yielding $d_v$-dimensional output values.
 These are concatenated and once again projected, resulting in the final values, as depicted in Figure 2.